scottymcandrew/prisma-opsgenie-alert-integration/readme.md

 ## Connecting to the OpsGenie API

 The Azure function code should have a file named "local.settings.json".
 Here you set environment variables.
+In Azure itself you go to your function > Settings > Configuration > Application Settings.
+Key "GENIE_KEY", value format below.

 The OpsGenie API key should exist as an env variable named "GENIE_KEY" with the value set to "GenieKey <your-api-key>".